Published by IRICE — independent third-party evaluation body · framework approved by the Biodiversity Standard Council

 How does BPS differ from other biodiversity schemes?

 BPS was designed to address three recurring limitations of current biodiversity schemes: the rigidity of closed grids, the difficulty of producing defensible ESG reporting, and the primarily marketing-driven (rather than analytical) nature of most approaches.
 BPS positions itself as a quantified measurement tool, auditable line by line, suitable for CSRD, SFDR and EU Taxonomy reporting.
-It is operated by IRICE, an independent third-party certification body under ISO/IEC 17065, which guarantees its methodological independence.
+It is operated by IRICE, an independent third-party evaluation body, and its framework is approved by the Biodiversity Standard Council (BSC), which guarantees its methodological independence.

 Ready to measure the biodiversity performance of your project?